 05.Sharpening a Machete With a Whetstone/rock

 This is another traditional way of sharpening your machetes to give a polished edge.
-For this method to work perfectly, you need a whetstone/rock, some water a, d a beacon if you are using an artificial stone.
+For this method to work perfectly, you need a whetstone/rock, some water, and a beacon if you are using an artificial stone.
 Firstly, soak the whetstone into the water for some time.
 Then you need to move the blade perpendicularly at an angle from the base of the stone to the tip.
 You need to move the blade up and down the stone for some time.

 This process doesn’t require a lot of techniques and is a simple way to get your blade sharper within some minutes.
 There are many whetstones out on the market that can be handy.
 We have an article on the best sharpeners where we have talked elaborately on that.
 As this process doesn’t require so many tools and techniques, it’s a popular method among the users.